Rahul-Sahani04/MikoChan-Telegram-Bot-V2/README.md

 Change the Token based on the token of your bot

 ## Documentation
-For detailed information on how to use the Amazing Project MikoChan, please refer to our complete documentation.
+For detailed information on how to use the Amazing Project MikoChan V2, please refer to our complete documentation.

 ## Contributing
 We welcome contributions from the community!
-If you'd like to contribute to the Amazing Project MikoChan.
+If you'd like to contribute to the Amazing Project MikoChan V2.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](/LICENSE) file for more details.